theblackwidowcommunity/Guaranteed-Portfolio/README.md

       Deployment Build Logs

 Vercel usually gives very helpful error messages explaining what caused the problem.
 And of course, feel free to ask <a href="https://www.skool.com/bree-1280/about" target="_blank" rel="noopener noreferrer"> The Black Widow Community</a> for some help along the way.

 ---

-## 🖥️ Setup Recommendation

-For the smoothest experience, it is recommended that you have 2 browser tabs open side-by-side while customizing the portfolio.

-🪟 Windows Users / 🐧 Linux Users

-1. Open one tab for reading these instructions.

-      Then press on your keyboard:

-          Windows/Super Key + ← (left arrow key)  **Press both at the same time**

-      This will show instructions to the left side of your screen.

-2. Open a second tab for editing the code.

-      Then press on your keyboard:

-         Windows/Super Key + → (right arrow key)   **Long press windows/super key then click once on the arrow key **

-      This will show instructions to the right side of your screen.

-🍎 macOS Users

-1. Open one tab for reading these instructions.

-      Hover over the green fullscreen button at the top-left corner of the window.

-      Then choose:

-         Tile Window to Left of Screen

-2. Open your second tab or code editor.

-      Select:

-         Tile Window to Right of Screen

-      macOS will automatically place both windows side-by-side.

----